DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory: DS-K3DOM: Approximation of Extended PHD/MIB filter in Dempster-Shafer Domain

 \section{DS-K3DOM: Approximation of Extended PHD/MIB filter in Dempster-Shafer Domain}

-In this section, we present DS-K3DOM by approximating the extended PHD/MIB filter in the Dempster-Shafer domain.
-By doing so, we enable real-time computation while theoretically computing the integrations in Section~\ref{subsec:extended_phdmib} is intractable in practice.
-We consider a particle realization in the Dempster-Shafer domain as in~\cite{Nuss2018} for efficient use of particles.
-Alternatively, approximating the method in the Bayesian framework would induce particles unnecessarily distributed in the unobserved area.
-This hinders the algorithm to run in real time with an excessive number of particles required to estimate dynamic objects.
-We resolve this issue through a particle realization based on the Dempster-Shafer evidential theory (DST).
-Moreover, the DST provides a natural structure for the ambiguous sensor observations which do not distinguish between 'dynamic (D)' and 'static (S)'.
-In the Dempster-Shafer domain, we also adopt Dirichlet BBA \cite{Josang2007} to utilize a kernel-based inference, as in~\cite{Min2021}, for the sparse sensor measurements.
-The weight update and resampling processes for particles are the same with~\cite{Nuss2018}.
+In this section, we propose DS-K3DOM shown in Fig.~\ref{fig:DSK3DOM Framework} which is an efficient particle realization of the extended PHD/MIB filter in the Dempster-Shafer (DS) domain similar to~\cite{Nuss2018}.
+It approximates the practically intractable computations in Section~\ref{subsec:extended_phdmib} and enables real-time operations of the filter.
+By doing so, we economically employ particles only for potential dynamic objects in the observed area without their unnecessary usages for the unobserved area or static objects.
+Moreover, we exploit the multi-hypothesis structure of the Dempster-Shafer evidential theory (DST) to deal with the ambiguous sensor observations which do not distinguish between dynamic and static statuses.
+In addition, we adopt Dirichlet BBA \cite{Josang2007} in the DS domain to utilize a kernel-based inference, as in~\cite{Min2021}, to enable dense mapping from the sparse sensor measurements.
+The omitted information on the particle management such as its resampling process follows~\cite{Nuss2018}.